piyush9311/ATL_Server/README.md

-# heutagogy_server
+# atl_server

-This is the back-end server for heutagogy application.
+This is the back-end server for ATL application.
 This is a Django REST Server, which provides api paths to download/update lessons in the application.
 The default Django Admin is configured for easy adding of Lessons